What are the odds of getting PRP?

 In March 2003, Dr. Andrew Griffiths delivered a “Dowling Oration” to members of the British Association of Dermatology assembled in Liverpool, England.
 Dr. Griffiths reflected on 35 years of diagnosing, treating and researching pityriasis rubra pilaris.
 He unilaterally set the PRP prevalence rate at one in 400,000.

-While the methodology used by Dr. Griffiths is subject to debate, dermatologists worldwide have accepted his estimates.
+While the methodology used by Dr. Griffiths is subject to debate, dermatologists worldwide have accepted his estimates as the Gold Standard.

-As of February 26, 2019, the PRP Global Database tracks 1,822 PRP patients of whom 94 percent have indicated a diagnosis of Adult Onset or while four percent report an onset date consistent with Juvenile Onset.
+As of November 15, 2022, the PRP Global Database tracks 1,521 PRP patients of which 83 percent have indicated a diagnosis of Adult Onset or while four percent report an onset date consistent with Juvenile Onset.

 While the estimated population of the U.S. is over 321 million, the following estimates are based on a U.S. population of 320 million because 320 million divided by 400,000 equals 800.
 For those of us who are mathematically challenges — I feel your pain.